thirdweb-example/community-rewards/README.md

 }
 ```

+Voilà!
+You have generated a signature for an NFT on the server-side, and used the signature to mint that NFT on the client side!
+Effectively, restricting access to an exclusive set of users to mint NFTs in your collection.

 ## Going to production

 In a production environment, you need to have an environment variable called `NEXTAUTH_SECRET` for the Discord Oauth to work.